-Non-compliance of emission limits of SO2, NO_x and HCl from the CHPs were recorded during the reporting period.
-The exceedances of SO2 from CHPs occurred due to tripping of the de-sulphurisation system caused by the failure of one of the columns of the system.
-The exceedances of NO_x from CHPs in November 2022 occurred due to insufficient feedstock.
-The exceedance of HCl from CHP 2 occurred due to system instability caused by the ongoing performance optimisation of the CHP 2, resulting in a lowered temperature of the system and the incomplete combustion of biogas.
+Non-compliance of emission limits of VOCs (including methane) from CAPCS, NO_x and SO2 from the CHPs, HF from the Standby Flaring Gas Unit, and NO_x, SO2, NH3 and HCl from ASP were recorded during the reporting period.
+The cause of the exceedances of VOCs (including methane) is still under investigation.
+The exceedances of SO2 from CHPs and the ASP occurred due to tripping of the de-sulphurisation system caused by the failure of one of the columns of the system.
+The exceedance of NO_x of CHPs, NO_x, NH3 and HCl from ASP and HF from the Standby Flaring Gas Unit occurred due to system instability caused by the ongoing performance optimisation of CHPs, ASP and Standby Flaring Gas Unit, resulting in a lowered temperature of the system and the incomplete combustion of biogas.